 Most surgical procedures are performed under general anesthesia or IV sedation in our offices.
 The level of discomfort patients feel is usually very minimal.
 From an aesthetic point of view, most family, friends or co-workers won’t even notice anything different about our patients following the surgery.
 Of course, patients themselves will be able to see the tiny chain through the gum tissue, but it will not be noticeable to others.

 The small chain will be secured onto one of the brackets placed on the neighboring teeth, but it will be removed at your next office visit, in most cases.
 Other materials used during surgery include resorbable sutures, which won’t need to be removed.
-Our doctors in Peoria and Galesburg will provide specific instructions to patients following their surgery to ensure the best care is taken.
+Our doctors in Peoria and Galesburg will provide specific instructions to patients following their surgery to ensure the care is taken.
 Most of the time, standard oral hygiene practices, like brushing and flossing, can be resumed immediately after the surgical procedure.
 However, patients must be aware of the affected areas and treat those with a little extra sensitivity to prevent any issues.

 Our doctors in Peoria and Galesburg are specially trained and experienced in dealing with impacted teeth.
 If you currently have impacted teeth, or see signs of impaction, contact one of our offices today to schedule a consultation.